yemidada/metric-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks you microverse for the opinion to opportunity and <a href="https://ffxivcollect.com">https://ffxivcollect.com</a> for the API
+Thanks you microverse for the opinion to opportunity and <a target="_blank" href="https://ffxivcollect.com">https://ffxivcollect.com</a> for the API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>